Posted by Carolyn Williamson on Aug 8, 2019 3:13:55 PM

 How?
 Think of it this way.
 Modern shoppers prefer to make their purchases over multiple touchpoints.
 In-person, on websites, mobile apps, via text messages, and social media with friends are just a few of these channels.

 Your brand must be present at all of these not only for happy customer experiences but for the exposure.
-With multi-channel retailing, your shop becomes seemingly everywhere, which gives you more chances to reach current customers and acquire new ones.
+With multi-channel retailing, your shop becomes seemingly everywhere.
+It allows you more opportunities to reach current customers and reach new ones.

 As a frequent traveler, it's exciting to visit a niche boutique somewhere and find out they have an online store to shop from later.
 This hybrid sales model captures shoppers in ways they'll participate in on their terms.
 It also allows retailers to build face to face relationships and continue them online, seamlessly.